This post may contain affiliate links. Please read our disclosure policy.

 Turkey meatballs are a fantastic, leaner alternative to the traditional beef or pork versions.
 This Small Batch Turkey Meatballs recipe combines ground turkey with a perfect blend of spices and breadcrumbs, creating small, flavorful spheres that are both nutritious and delicious.
 They’re versatile, easy to make, and cook in just 20 minutes, making them perfect for quick, satisfying meals.

-• Healthier Option: Made with ground turkey, these meatballs are a leaner choice.
+• Lean and Satisfying: Made with ground turkey, these meatballs are a lighter option that still delivers great flavor.

 meatballs and tomato sauce over pasta on a white plate.